Home > Combat Aircraft > Hobby Master >

 A carrier-based version, called the Seafire, was a winner in its own right, serving valiantly on convoy routes during World War II.
 The Seafire 47 was even used in the early stages of the Korean War, before it was replaced by more modern jet aircraft.

 Pictured here is a 1:48 scale replica of a Supermarine Spitfire Mk.
 Vb fighter known as "Queen Salote", which was piloted by Squadron Leader "Paddy" Finucane, who was attached to No.602 (City of Glasgow) Squadron, then deployed to England during 1942.
 Pre-order!
-Ship Date: December 2024.
+Ship Date: Late December 2024.

 Dimensions: